NCAS-CMS/cf-python/docs/source/tutorial.rst

 ^^^^^^^

-String-valued data may be written to netCDF files either as netCDF character arrays with a trialing dimension large enough to contain the longest value, or as netCDF4 string arrays.
+String-valued data may be written to netCDF files either as netCDF character arrays with a trailing dimension large enough to contain the longest value, or as netCDF4 string arrays.
 The former is allowed for all formats of netCDF3 and netCDF4 format files; but string arrays may only be written to netCDF4 format files (note that string arrays can